 Besides that, there are other useful options such as creating and managing groups, members, subscriptions, transactions, and a fine report system.

 MemberPress is a premium plugin with no free version.
 The plugin offers three levels of pricing plans for different types of users.
 All three plans provide a yearly license.

-The most basic plan, named ‘Basic’, costs $129 per year and you can use this license for only one site.
-Another plan, ‘Plus’, is available for $249 per year and can be used for up to 10 sites.
-The most advanced plan is ‘Pro’, available for $369 per year.
-You can use the ‘Pro’ plugin license for a maximum of 30 sites.
+The Basic plan costs $179.50 per year, and you can use this license for only one site.
+The Plus plan is up next, it is available for $299.50 per year and can be used for up to 2 sites.
+Then, we have the Pro plan available for $399.50 per year and can be used on a maximum of 3 sites.
+Finally, we have the Elite plan, which can be used by a maximum of 5 sites.

 MemberPress pricing seems costly for startups, but it’s quite a fair price for all the amazing features the plugin offers.

-Support is another very important aspect you need to check before buying a digital product.
+Customer support is another very important aspect you need to check before buying a digital product.
 Talking about MemberPress support, it’s dedicated and reliable.
-The team of professional happiness engineers provide technical support via a support ticket system.
+The team of professional happiness engineers provides technical support via a support ticket system.
 The plugin’s website has an extensive and comprehensive knowledge base where you can get insights and ideas about using the plugin.

 Our Verdict on MemberPress as the Best WordPress Membership Plugin

 MemberPress is one of the best plugins that help you build a fully-fledged WordPress membership site.